Issues changing to natural deodorant

 Issues you may face when changing to natural deodorant

-I wanted to write a post in share a little information and the experience I have when I changed over to natural deodorant and what I did to fix it.
+I wanted to write a post to share a little information and the experience I had when I changed over to natural deodorant, and what I did to fix it.

 Conventional deodorants and anti-perspirants contain a variety of chemicals and additives.
 It takes something un-natural to block the body’s natural ability to sweat, and the chemical list in some deodorants is impressive:

-- Parabens- Another hormone disruptor and parabens have been found in biopsied tissue with breast cancer
+- Parabens - Another hormone disruptor.
+Parabens have been found in biopsied tissue with breast cancer.

 Why is this a big deal?
 Ever gotten sick and had a lump in your neck or armpit?
 That is a lymph node and they are a major part of your immune system.
 Putting endocrine disruption chemicals directly on top of them is a great way to screw up your hormones and suppress immune function.

-So it makes sense right, that if you find a lovely natural alternative to having fresh smelling pits.
+So it makes sense, right, if you find a lovely natural alternative to having fresh smelling pits.

 But what can go wrong & what happened to me

 You can experience itchiness, rash, dry skin or a temporary darkening of the skin under the arms.
-I myself experienced a rash a few days after starting using the natural deodorant.
+I myself experienced a rash a few days after starting use of a natural deodorant.

-For me it only happened under one armpit, so I stopped using the butter balm for a couple of days and then went back to it, I still had the issue but I was determined.
-I let my skin settle down and applied again a few days later.
-It took me about 2 weeks to come right and the rash disappeared never to return.
+For me, it only happened under one armpit so I stopped using the butter balm for a couple of days and then went back to it.
+I still had the issue but I was determined.
+I let my skin settle down and applied it again a few days later.
+It took me about 2 weeks to come right and the rash disappeared, never to return.